 Before and After Rhinoplasty Surgery by Dr Stephen Kleid

-For more Rhinoplasty before and after photos please see them here.
+Click here for more Rhinoplasty before and after photos.

 6 Common Concerns that Rhinoplasty Surgery can help to resolve

 Below is a list of the most commonly expressed concerns about nose appearance that lead individuals to explore getting a nose job.
 Be sure to read all the way to the end to learn about what is important to consider before you choose elective surgery to shape or resize your nose.

 - The type of nose that is either on the wide side (broad) or flat across the bridge, is especially common in many Asian, African and Hispanic ethnicities.

 - Asian Rhinoplasty surgery can correct this by reducing the width of the nasal bridge, adjusting the tip of the nose as well as refining the base of the nose.

 - The procedure most frequently used for a flat or low bridge is called ‘Augmentation Rhinoplasty’, which may involve the use of bridge implants.

 - After nose bridge augmentation surgery, most patients will notice a big improvement in the contour of the entire nose and an altered facial appearance.

 - But you must be aware that the healing process can take up to a year or more before the related swelling resolved completely.
 Like most things, it can take time to become accustomed to a different look, even if you love the result.
 Learn how to Reduce Bruising and Swelling After Rhinoplasty or Septoplasty.

 - Patients who complain of this nose trait tend to have a more rounded tip due to the shape of the lower lateral cartilages.

 - If you have a bulbous nose tip, it can make your nose look disproportionately big, overly wide – or even both.

 - Rhinoplasty can easily correct a bulbous, rounded nasal tip by reshaping the lower lateral cartilage.

 - This, in turn, creates a softer triangular appearance.

 - When a person’s nose is very big or long – or both – it can become the focus of unwanted attention or bullying.